quynhnga-nguyen/ReadChineseWithSinoVietnamese/APP_REQUIREMENTS_CONTRACT.md

 ### Required Behavior

 - Double-clicking text MUST create a selection.
-- After selection, the app MUST show a `Look up` button near the selection or in the lookup panel, and highlight the selected text in yellow.
+- After selection, the app MUST show a `Look up` button near the selection or in the lookup panel.
-- Lookup MUST execute when user clicks `Look up` (not immediately on double-click).
+- Lookup MUST execute when user clicks `Look up`.
+On that same click, the app MUST apply the yellow highlight to the selected text.
 - **Automatic target selection strategy:** depends on chosen dictionary source in design phase; prefer a source/provider that already supports tokenization for robust default candidate selection.

 ### Response Contract on Selection